SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/04-FS-Module.md

 The first one is the **path** to the file we are reading from.

 The second one is **encoding**.
-It is a string value which specifies which encoding would be used for the filenames given to the callback argument.
-The default value is "utf8".
+It is a string value that specifies which encoding would be used for the filenames given to the callback argument.

+The default value is `utf8`.

 The third one is a callback function.